sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 Names of files used - ***Pipfile*** and ***Pipfile.lock***

 Virtual environments can help solve library version conflictions in each machine and manage the dependencies for production environments.
 I used the **Pipenv** library to create a virtual environment for my Stroke Prediction project.

 This was done using the following steps:-

-* Firstly, I installed pipenv library using pip install pipenv.
-Then, I installed all the necessary libraries for my project in the new virtual environment like numpy, flask, pandas (also specifying exact versions in some cases) using pipenv command like, pipenv install numpy sklearn==0.24.1 flask.
-Using pipenv command created two files named Pipfile and Pipfile.lock.
-Both these files contained library-related details, version names and hash files.
-If I want to run the project in another machine, I can easily install the libraries using command pipenv install, which would look into Pipfile and Pipfile.lock to install the libraries with specified version suitable for my project.
+* Firstly, I installed pipenv library using *pip install pipenv*.
+Then, I installed all the necessary libraries for my project in the new virtual environment like numpy, flask, pandas (also specifying exact versions in some cases) using pipenv command like, *pipenv install numpy sklearn==0.24.1 flask*.

+Pipenv command created two files named Pipfile and Pipfile.lock.
+Both these files contain library-related details, version names and hash files.
+If I want to run the project in another machine, I can easily install the libraries using command *pipenv install*, which would look into Pipfile and Pipfile.lock to install the libraries with specified version suitable for my project.

-* After installing the required libraries I can run the project in the virtual environment with pipenv shell command.
+* After installing the required libraries I can run the project in the virtual environment with *pipenv shell* command.
 This will go to the virtual environment's shell and then any command I run will use the virtual environment's libraries.

 * Next I installed and used the libraries such as waitress like before.